Jinhu-Wang/Tree_Classification_and_Individualization_In_Marsh_Area/README.md

 # Tree classification and individualization in marsh area from 3D point cloud data obtained by airborne laser scanning

+This repository holds the *C++* scripts and validation datasets for first segmenting trees&shrubs from 3D point cloud data obtained by Airborne Laser Scanning (ALS) in marsh area of [Oostvaardersplassen](https://www.staatsbosbeheer.nl/uit-in-de-natuur/locaties/oostvaardersplassen).

 Extracting and individualize trees and shrubs in marsh reedbed habitat area using 3D point cloud data obtained by airborne laser scanning

 ## Module 1: